sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 your classes easier to maintain.
 By default, there aren't any subclasses that you need to worry about during your development.

-To create a class that inherits from another, add a colon after your class header followed by the parent class that you want to inherit from:
+To create a class that inherits from another, add a colon after your class header followed by the name of the parent class that you want to inherit from:

 ```kotlin
 class Car : Vehicle